SergioRoldan/Seths-Network/README.md

 # Seths Network

-Proof-of-concept of [Scalability Issues in the Blockchain] () final grade project by SergioRoldan
+Proof-of-concept of [Scalability Issues in the Blockchain]s() final grade project by SergioRoldan

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3.